 If you can recognize the potential causes and signs of job search depression, you may be able to limit the consequences or even prevent job search depression from happening to you altogether.

-Free bonus: Download The Job Search Depression Report which contains this test and insights on how to manage if you're too depressed to look for work.
+Free bonus: Download The Job Search Depression Report which contains insights and resources on how to manage if you're too depressed to look for work.

 In the summer of 2001, I resigned from a good hitech job in France and moved back to Israel.
 Less than a year later, I was already wondering if it may have been one of the biggest mistakes of my life.

 My only consolation, if you can call it that, was that if I hadn't quit I would have been laid off anyway.
 A very annoying consolation when you realize that by staying on a few more months, I would have received a compensation package instead of leaving empty-handed.
 Grrr.

 10 months, 2 empty job offers, a handful of interviews and countless resume emails later, I finally moved on to my next job.

 Did I expect it to take so long?